syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 ## Grouping Stacked Series

-You can add multiple groups of stacking series using `GroupingLabel` property of stacked series, and each group can contain multiple stacking series.
+You can group and stack the similar stacked series types using `GroupingLabel` property of stacked series.
+The stacked series which contains the same `GroupingLabel` will be stacked in a single group.

 {% highlight xml %}
 [XAML]